In the very beginning...

 ... well a bit later actually,

-ABCDEFGHIKLMNOPQRSTVXYZ HIKLMNOPQRSTVXYZABCDEFG secret key:
+ABCDEFGHIKLMNOPQRSTVXYZ DEFGHIKLMNOPQRSTVXYZABC secret key:

 (Note.
 Julius had only 23 letters in his alphabet)